 The Challenges

-- Vision: the leaders of the organisation must share a compelling vision of the future, understand and be passionate about achieving it.
+- Vision: The leaders of the organisation must share a compelling vision of the future, understand and be passionate about achieving it.
 Generating and achieving consensus on such a vision is far from trivial.

 - powerful networks with people and organisations to create and identify opportunity;